dimitar-seraffimov/mlx7-week2-search-engine-on-MS-marco/README.md

 - run real user queries against ChromaDB python s09_query_retrieve.py

-What do we need to do tomorrow?
+What have I achieved in this week?
+Reflections and future ideas for improvements:

+- combined MS MARCO splits into a single Parquet for end-to-end processing
+- generated query–positive–negative triplets with random sampling
+- built GloVe-based vocabulary and embedding matrix aligned to our tokens
+- trained an initial Two-Tower model on random negatives
+- indexed passage embeddings into ChromaDB for fast retrieval
+- mined hard negatives via ChromaDB and updated our triplet set -> this doesn't work well!
+- retrained the Two-Tower model with hard negatives, reducing triplet loss -> this doesn't work well!
-- re-encode passages with the improved model run s08_encode_w_hard_model.py
+- re-encoded all passages with the improved checkpoint into ChromaDB

-- run user queries
+- validated the full query→embedding -> search pipeline / python s09_query_retrieve.py prompts the user to "ask" a query

+What we could have done better?

-  python s09_query_retrieve.py
+- python s09_query_retrieve.py
+  --> the results which I am getting are terrible (in terms of real connection to the query) --> I understand how everything works and is supposed to though!

-- try to implement RNN-based encoder replace the average pooling in the current Two-Tower model with a GRU or LSTM. update the TwoTowerModel to use an RNN encoder for both query and passage towers.
+- try to implement RNN-based encoder - did not have time for that... replace the average pooling in the current Two-Tower model with a GRU or LSTM. update the TwoTowerModel to use an RNN encoder for both query and passage towers.

-- train the RNN version
-  adapt the training script (e.g. 02_train_tower.py) to train the RNN-based model. log and compare performance with the baseline using Weights & Biases.
+- train the RNN version - did not have time for that... adapt the training script (e.g. 02_train_tower.py) to train the RNN-based model. log and compare performance with the baseline using Weights & Biases.